Eric0508/learngit/readme.txt

-Git is a free softwore.
+Git is a free softwore under GPL.
 This is a readme file.
 Creating a new branch is quick. switch to master.